Skip to main content

 At the moment, it is likely that the extracted and simplified spaces have small imperfections that prevent them from being watertight or that some undesired geometrical elements are kept.
 There can therefore be a need to do some manual work on some spaces before they are ready for a full wave-based sound simulation.
 Our Sketchup plugin has been designed with this workflow in mind as detailed here .

-Note: all imported models can be used to run a geometrical acoustical simulation.
+Note: all imported geometries can be used to run a geometrical acoustical simulation.

 Upload an IFC file to Treble